Getting an Interview

 - Associate (11)

-I applied through other source and the process took 3 months – interviewed at Infosys in June 2013.
+I applied through other source.
+The process took 3+ months – interviewed at Infosys (Plano, TX) in June 2013.

 Mary was my contact throughout the entire process.
 She contacted me frequently to inform me of the status and progress through their hiring process.

 There was no negotiation phase.
 The initial contact (Mary) explained the process, we discussed the general duties and settled on a salary prior to completion of the interviews.